Martín Anselmi: Unión La Calera

 On 17 December 2021, Anselmi was named manager of Chilean Primera División side Unión La Calera for the ensuing campaign.
 The following 25 April, with only one win in 11 league matches, he left the club on a mutual agreement.

 Independiente del Valle

 On 30 May 2022, Anselmi returned to del Valle, now replacing Renato Paiva as manager.
 He won four titles with the club, before resigning on 17 December 2023, after losing the 2023 Serie A finals on penalties.

 Cruz Azul

-On 20 December 2023, Mexican club Cruz Azul appointed Anselmi as their new head coach.
-He guided the team to the final of the Clausura 2024 tournament, where they ultimately finished in second place after a narrow defeat to Club América.
-On 22 January 2025, Anselmi concluded his employment with Cruz Azul following the payment of his exit clause.
+On 20 December 2023, Mexican club Cruz Azul appointed Anselmi as head coach.
+He led the team to the Clausura 2024 final, where they finished as runners-up after a narrow defeat to Club América.
+On 22 January 2025, Anselmi left the club to join Porto in Portugal.
+His departure sparked a dispute over the payment of his release clause.
+The matter was resolved in May 2025, with Cruz Azul receiving $3.5 million in compensation.

 Porto

-On 27 January 2025, Portuguese club Porto announced Anselmi as their new head coach.
+On 27 January 2025, Porto announced Anselmi as their new head coach.
 On 1 July, he was dismissed after a poor performance in the 2025 FIFA Club World Cup.

+Botafogo

+On 22 December 2025, Anselmi switched teams and countries again, after being announced as head coach of Campeonato Brasileiro Série A side Botafogo on a two-year contract.
+He was relieved of his duties on 22 March 2026.

+Elche

+On 13 June 2026, Anselmi returned to Europe after being named manager of La Liga side Elche; he signed a one-year deal, with an option for a further campaign.